ocaml/MPP-language-blender/README.md

 * 13 May 2013: software architecture refactoring.
 * 13 May 2013: new features.
 Special commands don't start with a dash anymore: a dash is now for shell commands.
 * 9-12 May 2013: improvements.
-* 8 May 2013: MPP is born (it compiles and started preprocessing stuff)
+* 8 May 2013: MPP is born (it compiles and started preprocessing stuff).
 * late April 2013: This project is still in development.
 * late April 2013: The implementation is on-going work.
 * late April 2013: The specifications are not frozen.